RealtyOffer/realty-offer-frontend/src/pages/agents.md

         RealtyOffer also gives you the option to **BID FOR FREE** and purchase each individual lead you are awarded, for a $295 fee.
     - title: Bid your best...
-      body: "The automated bidding works two ways: choose to discount your commission for a sale or offer part of your commission for a purchase, allowing the consumer to use the proceeds towards their closing costs and pre-paid items.
-The amount is up to you!"
+      body: 'The automated bidding works two ways: choose to discount your commission for a sale or offer part of your commission for a purchase, allowing the consumer to use the proceeds towards their closing costs and pre-paid items.
+The amount is up to you!'
     - body: Within 24 hours, clients will choose their best offer and connect with a compatible agent in seconds.
 All through your smartphone.
       title: Client Selects Winning Agent